 Progress/Results: ONGOING.
-Osmia calaminthae surveys at Saddle Blanket- only one preliminary survey of the area has taken place during ideal flight conditions with adequate Conradina brevifolia blooms.
-No bees were collected and identified.
-Caupolicana floridana surveys at Tiger Creek - no surveys took place during the 2021 field season.
-Surveys at both preserves are planned for 2022.
+Osmia calaminthae surveys at Saddle Blanket - the presence of the bee on the preserve has been confirmed.
+The researcher observed the bee on Conradina brevifolia blooms during one site visit in 2022.
+No bees were collected.
+Caupolicana floridana surveys at Tiger Creek - no surveys took place during the 2021 or 2022 field seasons.
+Surveys at both preserves are planned for 2023.